MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/metrics-overview.md

 | **Service limit**     | Limited to predefined metrics and dimensions.                                      | No predefined limits, but performance can degrade with high data volume.                          | Limited by the quota for free metrics and the cost for additional dimensions.                             |
 | **Use cases**         | General performance monitoring and health checks.                                  | Detailed diagnostics, troubleshooting, and in-depth analysis.                                     | Specific business metrics and custom monitoring scenarios.                                                |
 | **Examples**          | CPU usage, memory usage, request duration.                                         | Request counts, exception traces, dependency calls.                                               | Business-specific metrics like user sign-ups, transaction counts.                                         |

-### Why is collection of custom metrics dimensions turned off by default?

-The collection of custom metrics dimensions is turned off by default because in the future storing custom metrics with dimensions will be billed separately from Application Insights.
-Storing the nondimensional custom metrics remain free (up to a quota).
-You can learn about the upcoming pricing model changes on our official [pricing page](https://azure.microsoft.com/pricing/details/monitor/).

 ## Create charts and explore log-based and standard preaggregated metrics